-The STORE SYSTEM button stores the entire system configuration, including any Dante and AES67 configurations.
+The STORE SYSTEM button stores the entire system configuration.
 If a file is selected on the scroll bar, the name of that file will appear in the on-screen keyboard, allowing the file to be overwritten or for a file name variation to be used.

-- 1. Tap STORE SYSTEM. - Confirm the action by tapping the YES button in the warning message
+- 1. Tap STORE SYSTEM. - 2.
+Confirm the action by tapping the YES button in the warning message